thegworld/gtx-browser/android_webview/docs/java-bridge.md

 used in the context of a WebView-based application.
 The Java side of the bridge is tightly coupled to an instance of WebView class, while bridge's JavaScript side is bound to a HTML rendering engine.
-This is further complicated by the facts that in the Chromium architecture renderers are isolated from their controlling entities, and that Chromium is mainly implemented in C++, but needs to interact with Android framework which is implemented in Java.
+This is further complicated by the facts that in the GTx Browser architecture renderers are isolated from their controlling entities, and that GTx Browser is mainly implemented in C++, but needs to interact with Android framework which is implemented in Java.

-Thus, if we want to depict the architecture of Java bridge, we also need to include parts of the Chromium framework that are glued to Java bridge:
+Thus, if we want to depict the architecture of Java bridge, we also need to include parts of the GTx Browser framework that are glued to Java bridge:

 ![Java bridge architecture](images/java_bridge/java_bridge_architecture.png)

 The figure is now much scarier.
 Let's figure out what is what here:
 - In Java VM (browser side):
   **WebView** is android.webkit.WebView class.
-It is exposed to the embedder and interacts with Chromium rendering machinery.
+It is exposed to the embedder and interacts with GTx Browser rendering machinery.
 WebView owns a retaining set (**`Set<Object>`**) that holds all injected objects to prevent their collection.
 Note that WebView class manages a C++ object called **WebContents** (in fact, the relationship is more complex, but these details